theKnary/Textplay/README.rst

 I changed the formatting a bit so that it converts to PDF better.
 I also changed the defaults to the more common formatting standards.
+Carriage returns are interpreted as the same line by default as well.

 Installation
 ------------